VitalSentinel

 4. Grant access to Search Console data

-You must have access to the Google Search Console property to link it.
-Verify ownership in GSC first if needed.
+You must have access to the Google Search Console property in your connected Google account for it to appear in the picker.
+Verify access in GSC first if it's missing.

 Dashboard Overview